Table of Contents

 If you want life insurance when you need it most: Term life insurance

 A lot of individuals only want life insurance for a specific stage during their life.
 For example, when starting a family.
-Having life insurance will protect your loved ones from financial hardship if something were to happen to you.
+Having life insurance for your family will protect your loved ones from financial hardship if something were to happen to you.
 But, once your kids are out the door, your death will likely have less of a financial impact on your family.